WAG 13-02-00: Budgeting

 Self-employment income minus the allowable costs of doing business is used in the gross income calculation.
 See PM 08-04-01-b.
 The same procedure applies when determining expedited service.

-Example: Ms. S is applying for SNAP for herself and her 4-year old child.
-She is not a qualifying member.
-Her monthly gross income is $2,500.
-The Maximum Gross Income Standard for the household size of 2 is $2,811.
-Ms. S reports that she uses one room of her 6-room house for her business.
-She keeps self-employment records.
-She reports her mortgage payment, which includes taxes and insurance, is $600.
+Example: Mx.
+S is applying for SNAP for themselves and their 4-year old child.
+They are not a Qualifying Member.
+Their monthly gross income is $2,500.
+The Maximum Gross Income Standard for the household size of 2 is Revised Manual Material $2,909.
+Mx.
+S reports that they use one room of their 6-room house for their business and they keep self-employment records.
+They report their mortgage payment, which includes taxes and insurance, is $600.
 Actual utility bills total $120.
-The worker issues Ms. S verification Checklist (Form IL444-0267) requesting her self-employment records to verify her income, mortgage payment, and actual utilities bills.
-Ms. S returns the verification and is allowed one sixth of her mortgage and utilities as a business expense ($100 mortgage plus $20 utilities equals $120 total business expense). $500 is allowed as a housing costs ($600 minus $100 prorated mortgage expense equals $500).
-Because she is billed for heat, allow the Air Conditioning/Heating Standard.
-Ms. S' countable gross income to compare to the Maximum Gross Income Standard is $2,380 = ($2,500 - $120).
-Ms. S is gross income eligible.
-Her countable income when completing the earned income deduction is $2,380 x .80.
+The worker issues Mx.
+S a Verification Checklist (Form IL444-0267) requesting self-employment records to verify their income, mortgage payment, and actual utilities bills.
+Mx.
+S returns the verification and is allowed one sixth of the mortgage and utilities as a business expense ($100 mortgage plus $20 utilities equals $120 total business expense). $500 is allowed as a housing costs since $600 minus $100 prorated mortgage expense equals $500.
+Because they are billed for heat, allow the Air Conditioning/Heating Standard.
+Mx.
+S's countable gross income to compare to the Maximum Gross Income Standard is $2,380 = ($2,500 - $120).
+Mx.
+S is gross income eligible.
+Their countable income when completing the earned income deduction is $2,380 x .80.

 GROSS INCOME CALCULTION DOLLAR AMOUNT